crate/crash/README.rst

     $ pip install -U crash

+If you use Python 2.7 or 3.3 with a recent version of pip_, it will install only version ``0.23.x`` by default, because newer versions of this package are not compatible with Python 2.7/3.3 any more.

 Standalone
 ----------

-Crash is also available as a standalone executable that includes all the necessary dependencies, and can be run as long as Python (>= 2.7) is available.
+Crash is also available as a standalone executable that includes all the necessary dependencies, and can be run as long as Python (>= 3.4) is available.

 First, download the executable::